Family hoping for new clues in 1965 murder outside Fridley bar

 So they’ve asked detectives to give the case a new look a few times.

-Joanne Henderson was hoping Anoka County would pick up the trail under a new cold case grant, but the cold case detective tells us it is not one of the 38 being reinvestigated.
+Joanne Henderson was hoping Anoka County would pick up the trail under a new cold case grant, and the cold case detective tells us he’s aware of Henderson’s case, but has nothing new to add.

 "I kind of missed him for a while, you know?" said Simmons.
 "But after that, it just seemed to fade away."